Mikhail Bulgakov: The Bulgakov Museums in Moscow

 In Moscow, two museums honour the memory of Mikhail Bulgakov and The Master and Margarita.
 Both are situated in Bulgakov's old apartment building on Bolshaya Sadovaya street nr.
 10, in which parts of The Master and Margarita are set.
 Since the 1980s, the building has become a gathering spot for Bulgakov's fans, as well as Moscow-based Satanist groups, and had various kinds of graffiti scrawled on the walls.
 The numerous paintings, quips, and drawings were completely whitewashed in 2003.
 Previously the best drawings were kept as the walls were repainted, so that several layers of different colored paints could be seen around the best drawings.

-There is a rivalry between the two museums, mainly maintained by the later established official Museum M.A.
-Bulgakov, which invariably presents itself as "the first and only Memorial Museum of Mikhail Bulgakov in Moscow".

 The Bulgakov House

 The Bulgakov House (Russian: Музей – театр "Булгаковский Дом") is situated at the ground floor.
 This museum has been established as a private initiative on 15 May 2004.

 The Bulgakov House contains personal belongings, photos, and several exhibitions related to Bulgakov's life and his different works.
 Various poetic and literary events are often held, and excursions to Bulgakov's Moscow are organised, some of which are animated with living characters of The Master and Margarita.
 The Bulgakov House also runs the Theatre M.A.
 Bulgakov with 126 seats, and the Café 302-bis.